EUMETNET/openradardata-documentation/docs/ORD_HVD_summary.md

 ---

-## What radar data and products must be provided?
+## What radar data and products must be provided as HVDs?

 ### **Scope**